Section 9: Travel

-The traveler must contact the travel agency for a price comparison.
-The traveler must document the travel agent name, the travel agency contacted (CTP or ATI), and the date and the time that they were contacted.
-DTS will verify with the travel agency the pricing.
+The Traveler must contact the travel agency for a price comparison.
+The Traveler must document the travel agent name, the travel agency contacted (CTP or ATI), and the date and the time that the agency was contacted.
+DTS will verify the pricing with the travel agency.
 If the exception is approved, note exception approval received in the comments section of the TRS form.
 Failure to do this for the apples-to-apples comparison will result in non-compliance.

-1st violation: Management including Vice President will be notified.
-Traveler (and travel arranger – as relevant) will receive a reminder along with a copy of this guideline.
+1st violation: Management will be notified.
+The Traveler (and travel arranger – as relevant) will receive a reminder along with a copy of this guideline.
 Attending a travel information training session will be encouraged.

-2nd violation: Management including Vice President will be notified.
-Traveler (and travel arranger – as relevant) will receive a second reminder.
-Prior to future travel, both traveler and travel arranger will be required to attend a travel training class (or attend again, as may be the case).
-Traveler will be required to submit a memo to the Vice President explaining why approved agencies were not used.
+2nd violation: Management, including Vice President, will be notified.
+The Traveler (and travel arranger – as relevant) will receive a second reminder.
+Prior to future travel, both Traveler and travel arranger will be required to attend a travel training class (or attend again, as may be the case).
+The Traveler will be required to submit a memo to the Vice President explaining why approved agencies were not used.